irmen/prog8/README.md

 ![tehtriz_screen](docs/source/_static/tehtriz.png)

+There are a couple of examples specially made for the CommanderX16 compiler target.
-The CommanderX16 compiler target is quite capable already too, here's a well known space ship animated in 3D with hidden line removal, in the CommanderX16 emulator:
+For instance here's a well known space ship animated in 3D with hidden line removal, in the CommanderX16 emulator:

 ![cobra3d](docs/source/_static/cobra3d.png)